AlienaEloisa/elas-official/backend/7-notebot/ReadMe.md

 ![IMG-20240305-WA0078](https://github.com/AlienaEloisa/elas-official/assets/148063774/685ea12b-2925-4b21-89c2-58e24a09a640)

-#### At last the page "Create Note" gives you the opportunity to write a note by yourself and at the end it will be added to "My Notes".
+#### The last the page "Create Note" gives you the opportunity to write a note by yourself and at the end it will be added to "My Notes".

 ![IMG-20240305-WA0072](https://github.com/AlienaEloisa/elas-official/assets/148063774/68d7a2c4-15c6-40d3-a389-98ac53cf8fe0)